• Skip to primary navigation

 • Pork mince (ground pork): this will be in the meat section of the supermarket or grab from your local butcher.
 It is an excellent ingredient as it cooks quickly, is freezer friendly before and after cooking and is a great alternative to other proteins.

-• Garlic: crushed or finely chopped cloves, whichever you have on hand will be perfect to use 😉👍.
+• Garlic: crushed or finely chopped cloves, whichever you have on hand will be perfect to use ๐Ÿ˜‰๐Ÿ‘.

-• Olive oil: we use this in the pan to start with, helping to cook the garlic and brown the ground pork mince.
+• Extra virgin olive oil: we use this in the pan to start with, helping to cook the garlic and brown the ground pork mince.
+(You can use regular olive oil if you prefer/have it on hand).

 • Salt and pepper: a little of each to season the minced pork as it cooks.